 Start your Southern Italy itinerary in Naples, the city of pizza, street food, and great attractions.

-Our Tip: Don’t miss the Spanish Quarters for a taste of local life.
-And you need to try street food like Baba or Pizza Sfogliata, specialties from Naples.
+⭐Our Tip: Don’t miss the Spanish Quarters for a taste of local life.
+And you need to try street food like Baba or Pizza Sfogliata, specialties, and highlights in Naples.

-Check out our one-day in Naples itinerary for more details and hidden gems.
+Check out our one-day Naples itinerary for more details and hidden gems.

 Traveling by car?
 Check out our Southern Italy road trip itinerary!

-Public transport: Read our guide on how to visit Pompeii.
-We share in detail on how to get from Naples to Pompeii (without getting confused or taking the wrong train).
+If using public transport, see our detailed guide on how to visit Pompeii.
+We share in detail how to get from Naples to Pompeii (without getting confused or taking the wrong train).

 Day 2: Pompeii